Guest post: What It’s like Living with Common Variable Immune Deficiency Disorder by Kiaya Louise Cardwell Church

 My CVID prevents me from naturally fighting off an infection or foreign body.
 I had retained placenta after my daughter was born.
 My body never fully healed from her birth.
 I was constantly in pain; my periods were beyond miserable, and I lost so much blood at once that I was physically a walking zombie.
 I look back now and I honestly can’t tell you how I lived through that.

 My CVID came up once again when I started working a full-time job as a Medical Assistant.
 I walked into work one day feeling drained and run down.
-I had already pulled my forty hours for work that week and it was only Wednesday.
-I thought nothing of it; I was just tired.
+I’d already pulled my forty hours for work that week and it was only Wednesday.
+I thought nothing of it – I was just tired.
 I walked over to my desk and didn’t make it to my seat before I passed out cold, smacked my head on my desk, and took a shelf of charts down with me.
 My blood pressure was nonexistent, my heart rate was over 130, and my breathing was shallow.
 My two-year-old daughter had been recovering from scarlet fever and I had unknowingly contracted it without the symptoms other than being tired.